Information for Families

 A small biopsy (roughly the size of a pea) is routinely taken from every major organ for microscopy to detect disease, similar to how biopsies are taken during life to determine if disease is present.
 This tissue is processed into a paraffin block from which a microscope slide is produced.
 This material is kept indefinitely.
 Some tissue may be sent to other departments such as microbiology or virology, depending on what the pathologist thinks the underlying disease process is.
 In most cases, a small pea-sized piece of tissue is frozen in a special way if any further testing (such as genetics) is required in the future.
 Any genetic testing can only proceed with your permission and a separate consent form will need to be signed by your treating doctor.
 All remaining tissue is returned to the body at the conclusion of the post-mortem.

 Unless permission is specifically granted, all tissues are returned to the body at the conclusion of the post-mortem.
 A pea-sized sample is taken from every major organ.
-From this, a paraffin block and microscope slide is produced for microscopic examination to detect disease with some samples being frozen or sent for testing within other departments (e.g. genetics, microbiology, virology).
-The paraffin blocks and microscopic slides are kept indefinitely as part of the patient record and can be referred to at a later stage (e.g if new genetic tests become available).
+From this, a paraffin block and microscope slide are produced for microscopic examination to detect disease with some samples being frozen or sent for testing within other departments (e.g. genetics, microbiology, virology).
+The paraffin blocks and microscopic slides are kept indefinitely as part of the patient record and can be referred to at a later stage (e.g. if new genetic tests become available).
 The frozen samples are kept for up to 20 years and may be sent to Diagnostic Genomics for further testing.
-Genetic testing requires specific permission and will discussed with you by your treating doctor.
+Genetic testing requires specific permission and will be discussed with you by your treating doctor.

-We are permitted by law to cremate babies that are stillborn and less than 28 weeks gestation, provided we receive parental consent and the correct documentation.
+PathWest Perinatal Pathology are permitted by law to cremate babies that are stillborn and less than 28 weeks gestation, provided we receive parental consent and the correct documentation.
 If a cremation is requested, parents may choose from two options which need to be indicated on the consent form:

 Option A – Interment of Ashes Service